AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

   * Create a new folder.
 Open the folder in VS Code.
   * Initialize git - `git init`
   * Create a new repository in GitHub.
-  * Commit and push the new folder to Github.
+  * Commit and push the new folder to GitHub.

 ### Step 2: Set up a new NodeJS repo that will create a new package.json file. ###